• Skip to primary navigation

 New bathroom cabinet knobs made this small vanity so much more stylish!

-Not only did it give our guests a lot more countertop space, but the vanity drawers provided space to store extra rolls of toilet paper and toiletries and the lower shelf is perfect for storing towels.
-My exact vanity is no longer available but {this gray vanity} is very similar (I swapped out {these knobs} on mine).
-These are some other small space vanities I love:
+Not only did it give our guests a lot more countertop space, but the vanity drawers provided space to store extra rolls of toilet paper and toiletries, and the lower shelf is perfect for storing towels.

 Vanity Sources: 1.
-26″ Wood vanity with caning | 2.
-Gray 24″ vanity | 3.
-White 30″ vanity with arched base | 4.
-Blue 24″ vanity (also available in 30″ size) | 5.
-Powder blue 24″ vanity | 6.
-White 30″ vanity with bottom drawer | 7.
-Dark gray 30″ vanity with scalloped botttom edging | 8.
-Light gray 30″ vanity | 9.
-Gray 24″ vanity with slatted shelf | 10.
-Blue 30″ louvered door cabinet | 11.
-Modern 26″ wood vanity | 12.
-White 20″ vanity with metal-capped legs
+26″ Wood vanity with caning (26″) | 2.
+Gray vanity with shelf (24″) | 3.
+White vanity with arched base (30″) | 4.
+Blue vanity with gold hardware (24″ or 30″) | 5.
+Vintage green vanity with shelf (24″) | 6.
+White vanity with bottom drawer (30″) | 7.
+Wood vanity with black hardware (24″) | 8.
+Light gray two door vanity (30″) | 9.
+Gray vanity with slatted shelf (24″) | 10.
+Blue louvered door vanity (30″) | 11.
+Modern wood vanity (26″) | 12.
+White vanity with metal-capped legs (20″)

-12. Go to the Wall For Towel Storage
+17. Go to the Wall For Towel Storage

 No linen closet for bathroom storage?
 Store your towels on a wall mounted rack!

-13. Take Advantage of the Top of Your Tank
+18. Take Advantage of the Top of Your Tank

 Want a simple idea for storing a few extra rolls of TP where they’re easy to grab?
 Take advantage of the space on the top of your toilet tank by adding {this woven tank basket}:

-or {this similar tank basket}.
 Another option is an over-the-tank toilet paper roll holder such as {this TP rack}:

 A toilet paper holder that attaches to the tank for smart bathroom storage!

-14. See It All With Spinners
+19. See It All With Spinners

-Rotating racks and turntables are great solutions for storing things in bathroom cabinets and linen closets – a simple spin allows you to see everything rather than having to rummage through what’s in the front to see things in the back.
+Rotating racks and turntables are great solutions for storing things in bathroom cabinets and linen closets.
+A simple spin allows you to see everything rather than having to rummage through what’s in the front to see things in the back.
 You can organize your makeup in a rotating makeup organizer like {this organizer} that’s similar to the one I used in our teeny bathroom before we remodeled:

 This rotating makeup organizer is perfect for small bathroom storage

-For larger toiletries and cosmetics such as shampoo bottles, hair spray, etc., a simple turntable such as {this one} will do the trick.
 If you have a mix of smaller and larger items to store, a divided turntable like {this “Crazy Susan”} that I use in our bathroom vanity works beautifully!

 This divided turntable is perfect for storing bathroom toiletries under your bathroom cabinet

-I love that it has three removable bins that you easily pull out and place on your vanity top!
-I keep all of my “get ready for bed” toiletries in one of the bins that I can easily grab from the cabinet at night so I have everything I need at hand:
+I love that it has three removable bins that you can easily pull out and place on your vanity top!
+I kept all of my “get ready for bed” toiletries in one of the bins that I can easily grab from the cabinet at night so I have everything I need at hand:

 The perfect simple to grab bathroom storage turntable for toiletries

-15. Store Spray Bottles Where They’re Easy to Grab!
+20. Store Spray Bottles Where They’re Easy to Grab!

 Want an easy spot to keep bathroom cleaners hidden away but still easy to grab when you need them?
-Attach a few of {these spray bottle hangers} to this inside of a bathroom cabinet door like I did in our kitchen (see {this kitchen remodel post} for kitchen sources):
+Attach a few of {these spray bottle hangers} to the inside of a bathroom cabinet door like I did in our kitchen (see {this kitchen remodel post} for kitchen sources):

 Hang spray bottles on the inside of your bathroom cabinets as a smart way to store them where they're easy to grab!